yuanrr/SEMA/README.md

 ## Training
   ```
   Code for training SEMA will be released soon.
+Hope to get your continued attention.
   ```

 ## Evaluation